Kelvin-Ben/Vet-clinic-database/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Vet clinic database: query multiple tables <a name="about-project"></a>
+# 📖 Vet clinic database: add "join table" for visits <a name="about-project"></a>

-> In this project I will add some new tables and add foreign key columns to my existing animals table to model one-to-many relationships.
-Afterward, I will use JOIN to query the data.
+> In this project, I will add some many-to-many relationships and write more complex queries to use them to answer questions.

-**[query multiple tables]** is a project that I will add some new tables and add foreign key columns to my existing animals table to model one-to-many relationships.
+**[add "join table" for visits]** is a project that I will add some new tables and add foreign key columns to my existing animals table to model one-to-many relationships.
 Afterward, I will use JOIN to query the data.

 ## 🛠 Built With <a name="built-with"></a>